At a glance

 In a team environment, giving and receiving gratitude strengthens the cohesion of the team and produces positive professional outcomes.

-7. Driving innovation
+7. It drives innovation

 “It’s a wonderful aspect to coming up with new ideas and different approaches and it partners really well with creativity in that we can think beyond what already exists and be quite creative and different,” says Lemon.